Dimasalang III International Artist Group Art Exhibition May 1 – 31st, 2018

 Free to the public, the art exhibition runs from May 1-31, 2018.

-but with limited seating capacity at the Moat Gallery’s Vancouver Public Library Central Branch.
+Opening reception Thursday, May 3rd, Moat Gallery’s Vancouver Public Library Central Branch.